 Batteries are complementary to renewables, smoothing out demand and supply instability caused by variable energy sources like wind and solar, as well as enhancing the usability of stable energy sources like nuclear power by making them more dispatchable.

 Load factor is the ratio of average power demand to peak power demand over a given period; a low load factor indicates wasted resources.
-For example, Texas's grid is sized for 85 GW but is running at a load of 48.7 GW as of November 2024, resulting in a load factor of 57%.
+For example, Texas's grid is sized for 85 GW but is running at a load of ~60-70 GW as of October 2025, resulting in a load factor of 70%.

 Batteries can help maximize and stabilize load factor by charging when demand is low (thereby increasing trough demand) and discharging when demand is high (lowering peak demand), optimizing the use of existing infrastructure.
 As battery costs fall and challenges for adding transmission rise, batteries become more competitive for longer distances.

-However, placing batteries in large storage farms next to electricity generation only helps in solving the supply volatility problem by storing excess energy generated during peak production times, for example when it’s windy or sunny and peak power is not needed.
+However, placing batteries in large storage farms next to electricity generation only helps in solving the supply volatility problem by storing excess energy generated during peak production times, for example, when it’s windy or sunny and peak power is not needed.
 The power must still be transmitted between the generation facility and the consumers to support the maximum load during high-demand periods.
-It does not help to smooth out the "duck curve" caused by volatile electricity demand.
+It does not help to smooth out the ”duck curve" caused by volatile electricity demand.

 Base Battery